-- Website content including links for information on library/learning resources, student orientation, financial aid, registration, course log-in, licensure notifications, etc. - Contacts with third-party providers of on-line content and documentation demonstrating how the institution exercises oversight of these services and has incorporated such services into its assessment processes - Documentation demonstrating comparability of Distance Education courses/programs with on-campus courses/programs as well as how Distance Education programs support the Mission. - o Organizational Chart

-Branch Campus(es):

-- Letters and/or other documents demonstrating that the institution's Branch Campus is operating with the authorization of the appropriate entities - Academic Catalog specific to the Branch Campus or copy of the institution's main campus Academic Catalog that clearly delineates information specific to the Branch Campus. - o Promotional / Marketing materials related to the Branch Campus - Listing of administrative team members for the Branch Campus and copies of employment contacts for each - o Instructional Staff Listing (ISL) specific to the Branch Campus - o Sample Branch Campus employee files - o Sample Branch Campus student files - Board approved Branch Campus budget - Institutional organizational chart depicting the Branch Campus and its operations - o Institutional Strategic Plan reflecting the Branch Campus - Student Handbook or similar document detailing the student services that are offered at the Branch Campus - Facilities Plan of the Branch Campus and a detailed listing of all facilities and equipment utilized at the Branch Campus - Information concerning the learning resources available to Branch Campus students, how these resources may be accessed, and contact information for Branch Campus library personnel - o Copies of contracts and transcripts for Branch Campus library personnel
+- Assessment and/or benchmarking data concerning the relationship of the institution's programs and/or courses to its Mission and Objectives - Minutes of faculty and/or administrative meetings - Academic Catalog containing the following information: - Program and course listings - Scope and sequence listings for programs - Student Learning outcomes for programs - Published grading system - Distance Education: - Website content including links for information on library/learning resources, student orientation, financial aid, registration, course log-in, licensure notifications, etc. - Contacts with third-party providers of on-line content and documentation demonstrating how the institution exercises oversight of these services and has incorporated such services into its assessment processes - Documentation demonstrating comparability of Distance Education courses/programs with on-campus courses/programs as well as how Distance Education programs support the Mission. - Organizational Chart - Branch Campus(es): - Letters and/or other documents demonstrating that the institution's Branch Campus is operating with the authorization of the appropriate entities - Academic Catalog specific to the Branch Campus or copy of the institution's main campus Academic Catalog that clearly delineates information specific to the Branch Campus. - Promotional / Marketing materials related to the Branch Campus - Listing of administrative team members for the Branch Campus and copies of employment contacts for each - Instructional Staff Listing (ISL) specific to the Branch Campus - Sample Branch Campus employee files - Sample Branch Campus student files - Board approved Branch Campus budget - Institutional organizational chart depicting the Branch Campus and its operations - Institutional Strategic Plan reflecting the Branch Campus - Student Handbook or similar document detailing the student services that are offered at the Branch Campus - Facilities Plan of the Branch Campus and a detailed listing of all facilities and equipment utilized at the Branch Campus - Information concerning the learning resources available to Branch Campus students, how these resources may be accessed, and contact information for Branch Campus library personnel - Copies of contracts and transcripts for Branch Campus library personnel

-English translations of any and all documents (including website) related to the Branch Campus that may be written in a language other than English

-• Remote Locations:

-- Letters and/or other documents demonstrating that the institution's Remote Location(s) operate with the authorization of the appropriate entities - Academic Catalog specific to the Remote Location(s) or a copy of the institution's main campus Academic Catalog that clearly delineates information specific to Remote Locations - o Promotional/Marketing materials related to Remote Locations - Listing of personnel for Remote Locations - o Instructional Staff Listing (ISL) specific to Remote Locations - Board-approved institutional budget reflecting the operations of Remote Locations - Institutional organizational chart depicting any Remote Location and its operations - o Institutional Strategic Plan reflecting Remote Locations - Student Handbook or similar document detailing the student services that are offered to students at Remote Locations - Facilities Plan of Remote Locations and a detailed listing of all facilities and equipment utilized at such locations - Information concerning the learning resources available to students at Remote Locations, how these resources may be accessed, and contact information for library personnel - English translations of any and all documents (including website) related to Remote Locations that may be written in a language other than English
+- English translations of any and all documents (including website) related to the Branch Campus that may be written in a language other than English - Remote Locations: - Letters and/or other documents demonstrating that the institution's Remote Location(s) operate with the authorization of the appropriate entities - Academic Catalog specific to the Remote Location(s) or a copy of the institution's main campus Academic Catalog that clearly delineates information specific to Remote Locations - Promotional/Marketing materials related to Remote Locations - Listing of personnel for Remote Locations - Instructional Staff Listing (ISL) specific to Remote Locations - Board-approved institutional budget reflecting the operations of Remote Locations - Institutional organizational chart depicting any Remote Location and its operations - Institutional Strategic Plan reflecting Remote Locations - Student Handbook or similar document detailing the student services that are offered to students at Remote Locations - Facilities Plan of Remote Locations and a detailed listing of all facilities and equipment utilized at such locations - Information concerning the learning resources available to students at Remote Locations, how these resources may be accessed, and contact information for library personnel - English translations of any and all documents (including website) related to Remote Locations that may be written in a language other than English